acorn-io/runtime/docs/docs/39-publishing.md

 acorn push index.docker.io/myorg/image:v1.0
 ```

-## Pulling / Running the Acorn Image
+## Pulling / Running the Acorn image

 Once the image has been published to a registry, it can be run on other clusters that have access to that registry.
-You can run the acorn and the Acorn Image will automatically be pulled.
+You can run the acorn and the Acorn image will automatically be pulled.

 ```shell
 acorn run index.docker.io/myorg/image:v1.0
 ```

-You can manually pull the Acorn Image:
+You can manually pull the Acorn image:

 ```shell
 acorn pull index.docker.io/myorg/image:v1.0